 Patient review and coordination

 What is the Patient Review and Coordination Program?
+(PRC)

-Many of the clients are seen by several different providers, have a high number of duplicative medications, use several different pharmacies, and have a high emergency room usage.
+Many clients are seen by several different providers, have a high number of duplicative medications, use several different pharmacies, and have a high emergency room usage.
 Based on clinical and utilization findings, clients are placed in the PRC program for at least two years.

 Why am I on this program?